scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 patterns used by OpenMP programmers.

 PyOMP is a research prototype system.
-It is a proof-of-concept system we created to validate that Numba together with LLVM could enable Multithreaded programming in Python through OpenMP.
+It is a proof-of-concept system we created to validate that Numba together with LLVM could enable multithreaded programming in Python through OpenMP.
 A great deal of work is needed to move from a research prototype to a production-ready tool for application programmers.